jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/terraform.md

 ## Usage

-Used for every infrastructure piece like databases, dns records, firewall rules, computing clusters, among others.
+Used for every infrastructure piece like databases, DNS records, firewall rules, computing clusters, among others.
 Some examples are: